Laurie Ann Guerrero

 —Diego Báez for Booklist Online

-San Antonio's new poet laureate, Laurie Ann Guerrero was born and raised in the Southside of San Antonio, Laurie Ann Guerrero received the Academy of American Poets Prize, among others, at Smith College.
+San Antonio's new poet laureate, Laurie Ann Guerrero was born and raised in the Southside of San Antonio and received the Academy of American Poets Prize, among others, at Smith College.
 Winner of the 2012 Andrés Montoya Poetry Prize, her first full-length collection, A Tongue in the Mouth of the Dying, selected by Francisco X. Alarcón, was released by University of Notre Dame Press in 2013.
 Guerrero's poetry and critical work have appeared in Huizache, Texas Monthly, Bellevue Review, Women's Studies Quarterly, Global City Review, Texas Observer, Chicana/Latina Studies, Feminist Studies and others.
 Guerrero holds a B.A. in English Language & Literature from Smith College and an MFA in poetry from Drew University.
 Guerrero's chapbook, Babies under the Skin (2008), won the Panhandler Publishing Award, chosen by Naomi Shihab Nye.
 A CantoMundo fellow and member of the Macondo Writers' Workshop, Guerrero’s work has been highlighted in the LA Review of Books, The Poetry Foundation/Harriet Blog, and Poets & Writers Magazine in which she was named one of ten top, emerging poets in 2013.
 Other honors include fellowships from the Alfredo Cisneros del Moral Foundation and the Artist Foundation of San Antonio.
-Guerrero has served on the faculty at Palo Alto College, University of the Incarnate Word, University of Texas-El Paso, and Gemini Ink, a community-centered literary arts organization in San Antonio.
+Guerrero has served on the faculty at Palo Alto College, University of the Incarnate Word, University of Texas-El Paso, and Gemini Ink.
 She is a visiting writer at Our Lady of the Lake University and lives and writes in San Antonio.

 PHOTOS BY OCTAVIO QUINTANILLA, DREW GARCES